Partizipien im Deutschen – Erklärungen und Beispiele

 Now, as already mentioned above, we will come to a central point of this article and talk about the conjugation of the German participles.
 After that, we will have to talk about some exceptions.
 Yep, unfortunately there are some – but hey, you are learning German.
 So, just get used to it 😛

 Luckily, there is a simple rule you can follow if you want to form this type of German participles.
 So, here you are.

 Infinitive + “d” (for all verbs)

 Well, quite easy, huh?
 So, let’s make it even more understandable and have a look at some examples:

 - “laufen” – “laufend” (to run)

 - “sehen” – “sehend” (to see)

-Now, let’s have a look at the formula for the second type of German participle.
-Well, it’s a little bit more complicated that the formula for the present participle, as you have to distinguish between weak and strong verbs.
+Now, let’s have a look at the formula for the second type of German participles.
+Well, it’s a little bit more complicated than the formula for the present participle, as you have to distinguish between weak and strong verbs.
 So, here are the two formulas.

 For weak and mixed verbs: ge … t

 - “weinen” – “geweint” (to cry)